Slow Cooked Lamb Shanks in Bone Broth

 The trick is using a Dutch Oven as mentioned.
 You’ll notice a difference in how thick your broth is, as well as how tender the meat is, simply following off the bone.
 The flavor is not as rich when using an electric slow cooker.

 I like to use slow cooked meats and stews as an opportunity to eat a variety of root vegetables.
 True root vegetables better support our overall energy then other so-called root vegetables.

 These vegetables strengthen our root organs, such as the kidneys, intestines and reproductive organs.

 I’m talking about real root vegetables that we often dismiss.
 They include:

 - Parsley root

-Healthy, slow cooked lamb shanks with root vegetables and bone broth.
+Healthy, slow cooked lamb shanks with root vegetables, organic red wine and bone broth.